Events & Activities

 (FREE – Drop in.
 Fun for adults & children, including under 5s.
 Children should be accompanied by an adult.)

 Learn how to create your own digital reconstructions of Hull and East Riding maritime heritage directly from plans, digitised by our volunteers, illustrations and other documents held at East Riding Archives .
 With Hannah Rice (East Riding Archives).

 Saturday 24th November, 10am – 3.30pm at The Treasure House, Beverley (EVENT FINISHED)

 (FREE Admission, Booking – ESSENTIAL.
 Book online)

 ‘Trawling Through Time: The Story of Cook, Welton & Gemmell’ TV Documentary

-In association with Estuary TV, this programme will look at the history of the famous Beverley shipbuilders and the vessels it produced, whilst also charting the progress of our project as we develop the company’s legacy – it’s archive- with an intergenerational partnership of volunteers helping to preserve local maritime heritage.
+This exclusive TV programme for the Trawling Through Time project will look at the history of the famous Beverley shipbuilders and the vessels it produced, whilst also charting the progress of our project as we develop the company’s legacy – it’s archive- with an intergenerational partnership of volunteers helping to preserve local maritime heritage.

-Summer 2019 (exact date of broadcast TBC) on Estuary TV
+Summer 2019 (exact date of broadcast TBC) on That’s TV Humber